LW2904/sorting-efficiency/README.md

 # Sorting Efficiency

+This is to be the backbone of a "pre-scientific paper" (don't ask me, [ask these guys](https://www.bmbwf.gv.at/en.html)) titled "Efficiency of Sorting Algorithms".

+It is being written to answer the research question: "How does the theretical efficiency of selected sorting algorithms relate to the 'practical efficiency' of said algorithms?".

 ## Terminology

 - `sorter`: an implementation of a sorting algorithm which is to be benchmarked.
 Always a function with the signature `void(I first, I last, P cmp = P{})` where `I` models any iterator and `P` defaults to `std::less`.